Definition: spatially inhomogeneous transparent structures for guiding light

 |||A. W. Snyder and J. D. Love, Optical Waveguide Theory, Chapman and Hall, London (1983)|

-See also: fibers, nanofibers, numerical aperture, modes, mode coupling, higher-order modes, effective mode area, mode size converters, integrated optics, waveguide lasers, frequency doubling, waveguide dispersion, silicon photonics
+See also: channel waveguides, fibers, nanofibers, numerical aperture, modes, mode coupling, higher-order modes, effective mode area, mode field converters, integrated optics, waveguide lasers, frequency doubling, waveguide dispersion, silicon photonics